 Within the facility, the production cycle has many parts that help guarantee a device’s rugged status.
 For computing interface devices, having a highly automated machine controlling the installation of the essentials starts the process on the right foot.
 Automated soldering machines can take PCBs and precisely and accurately ensure all components are attached.
-Through checklists and well-followed rules that reduce risk of contamination or electrostatic shock, employees can take these interfaces through the ruggedizing steps.
+Through checklists and well-followed rules that reduce the risk of contamination or electrostatic shock, employees can take these interfaces through the ruggedizing steps.
 These steps include hand-gluing especially heavy parts, to ensure these bits do not become projectiles within the enclosure.
-They also include applying board-tailored acrylic UL-rated coatings, which protect against fungus, moisture and mold.
+They also include applying board-tailored acrylic UL-rated coatings, which protect against fungus, moisture, and mold.

 Finally, once the inner workings have been certified, they can be assembled within enclosures and tested against a variety of harsh factors.
-Vibration tables, shock chambers and thermal chambers are all heavy-duty testing units that measure for some of the most crippling forces technology may face.
+Vibration tables, shock chambers, and thermal chambers are all heavy-duty testing units that measure for some of the most crippling forces technology may face.

 Vibration tables use a sliding scale of frequencies, which introduce increasingly intense and faster vibrations, to measure exactly how far the attached device can go.
 When the device unscrews or cracks or whatever other malfunction shows, that is its frequency upper limit.